 The facility reported on the PAQ that the facility has a PREA Compliance Manager (PCM).
 In all PREA matters the PCM reports directly to the PREA Coordinator.
 At the facility, the PCM reports to the Warden/Superintendent.
+The PC verified this.

-This is supported by the policy Georgia Department of Correction (GDC), Standard Operating Procedures (SOP), Policy Number: 208.06, Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program, effective date 6/23/2022, pp. 7-8, A, 1, indicates each institution assigns their own PREA Compliance manager at the direction of the warden.
+The portion of the policy which supports this provision is Georgia Department of Correction (GDC), Standard Operating Procedures (SOP), Policy Number: 208.06, Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program, effective date 6/23/2022, pp. 7-8, A, 1, indicates each institution assigns their own PREA Compliance manager at the direction of the warden.
 As well as the interview with the PCM.